About the UCAP CAI Programme

-Supported by UK government funding through the Urban Climate Action Programme, C40’s UKAID Climate Action Implementation (CAI) Programme expands support for 15 C40 cities in Africa, Latin America and Southeast Asia in implementing ambitious climate action plans.
+Supported by UK government funding through the Urban Climate Action Programme (UCAP), C40’s UCAP Climate Action Implementation (CAI) Programme is expanding support for 15 C40 cities across Africa, Latin America, and Southeast Asia in implementing ambitious climate action plans.

 Africa